ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib/README.md

 <p> Reads in ENC data of land in the form of shapefiles into 2D polygons.
 Simplifies the polygons using the Ramer-Douglas-Peucker algorithm <https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm>, and returns a reference to the relevant ones for usage in the PSBMPC. </p>

 ### Obstacle Predictor
-<p> Responsible for setting up and predicting the dynamic obstacle trajectories, used by the PSB-MPC. </p>
+<p> Responsible for setting up and predicting the dynamic obstacle trajectories, used by the PSB-MPC.
+Takes in and updates an Obstacle Data structure with the predicted trajectory information. </p>

 ### Obstacle Manager